apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 ### Setting Locations

 Brooklyn supports a very wide range of target locations -- localhost is mainly a convenience for testing.
-With deep integration to [Apache jclouds](http://jclouds.org), a very wide range of clouds are supported.
+With deep integration to [Apache jclouds](http://jclouds.org), most well-known clouds and cloud platforms are supported.
 The following example is for Amazon EC2:

 {% highlight yaml %}